-Heart rate is defined as the number of heart beats per minute.
-The normal heart rate of a resting adult is 60-100 beats per minute (bpm).
+Healthy heart rate zone is defined as the number of heart beats per minute.
+The normal healthy heart rate of a resting adult is 60-100 beats per minute (bpm).
 But does that mean that a heart rate that goes within 60-100 bpm is a healthy heart rate for everyone?

 Suppose you’re a trained athlete who has an average heart rate of 50 beats per minute, will you still see it as a perfectly healthy heart rate?
 There are certain situations or conditions that influence a person’s heart beat, such as age, exercise and fitness level.